-- 106. The aim of co-operation in health and nutrition shall be to facilitate the right of access of all people to adequate and appropriate health care and nutrition, thus promoting equity and social justice, alleviating suffering, reducing the economic burden of disease and mortality and promoting the effective participation of the community in operations to improve health and well-being. - 107.
-To this end, co-operation in this sector shall seek to support functional and sustainable health and nutrition services which are financially affordable, culturally acceptable, geographically accessible and technically feasible.
-It shall seek to promote an integrated approach to the creation and maintenance of health and nutrition services based on the extension of preventive care, the improvement of curative care, access to safe water and adequate sanitation, balanced diet in terms of nutrients and the promotion of complementarity between hospital-based and basic-level services in accordance with primary health care and nutrition policies. - 108.
-Co-operation in the health sector shall provide support for: - a) health-sector planning and management, including the strengthening of statistical and information systems and the formulation of health financing strategies at national, regional and district levels;
+106. The aim of co-operation in health and nutrition shall be to facilitate the right of access of all people to adequate, appropriate and affordable health care and nutrition, thus promoting equity and social justice, alleviating suffering, reducing the economic burden of disease and mortality and promoting the effective participation of the community in operations to improve health and well-being.

+107. To this end, co-operation in this sector shall seek to support functional and sustainable health and nutrition services which are financially affordable, culturally acceptable, geographically accessible and technically feasible.
+It shall seek to promote an integrated approach to the creation and maintenance of health and nutrition services based on the extension of preventive care, the improvement of curative care, access to safe water and adequate sanitation, balanced diet in terms of nutrients and the promotion of complementarity between hospital-based and basiclevel services in accordance with primary health care and nutrition policies.

+108. Co-operation in the health sector shall provide support for:

+a) health-sector planning and management, including the strengthening of statistical and information systems and the formulation of health financing strategies at national, regional and district levels;

-- b) establishment and promotion of schemes to integrate traditional medicine into modern health care; - c) implementation of essential drug programmes and strategies.; - d) carrying out of training of staff in the context of an overall programme, ranging from public health planners, administrators, management staff and specialists down to the personnel in the field; - e) setting up, execution and enhancement of schemes aimed at integrating nutrition policy into the overall health care policy; - f) increasing security of household water with a sustainable and equitable access to water of sufficient quantity and quality, at an affordable cost; - g) promotion of training and information programmes and campaigns aimed at stamping out endemic diseases, improving environmental hygiene, combatting the use of narcotic drugs, the spread of sexually transmitted diseases and other health scourges in the framework of integrated health systems; and - h) the building-up and maintenance of research institutes, university departments and specialist schools in ACP countries, notably in the field of public health and nutrition. - 109.
-The priorities of co-operation, with a view to reducing poverty, are : - facilitating the adaptation of national policies and strategies; - contributing to creating an environment conducive to health; - supporting reform of care systems by remedying structural imbalances in care systems through a better share of responsibilities between the different players and notably between the public and private sectors and by fostering public-private partnerships; - developing financial systems enabling mobilisation of resources conducive to ensuring better equity; and - developing, as a priority, schemes aimed at improving the quality of care in an urban environment and in outlying areas. - 110.
-Support shall be given chiefly as part of the sectoral approach, encouraging ownership by the ACP countries, institutional support, dialogue on all facets of health policy and trans-sectoral approach, involvement of all the players, priority to the extension and quality of basic services, co-ordination and complementarity with other donors. - access to essential medicines remains a priority; - targeting the support at the poorest sections of the population is a priority; and
+b) establishment and promotion of schemes to integrate traditional medicine into modern health care;

+c) implementation of essential drug programmes and strategies.;

+d) carrying out of training of staff in the context of an overall programme, ranging from public health planners, administrators, management staff and specialists down to the personnel in the field;

+e) setting up, execution and enhancement of schemes aimed at integrating nutrition policy into the overall health care policy, as well as support for nutrition programmes and projects;

+f) increasing security of household water with a sustainable and equitable access to water of sufficient quantity and quality, at an affordable cost;

+g) promotion of training and information programmes and campaigns aimed at stamping out endemic diseases, improving environmental hygiene, combatting the use of narcotic drugs, the spread of sexually transmitted diseases and other health scourges in the framework of integrated health systems; and h) the building-up and maintenance of research institutes, university departments and specialist schools in ACP countries, notably in the field of public health and nutrition.

+109. The priorities of co-operation, with a view to reducing poverty, are :

+- facilitating the adaptation of national policies and strategies; - contributing to creating an environment conducive to health; - supporting reform of care systems by remedying structural imbalances in care systems through a better share of responsibilities between the different players and notably between the public and private sectors and by fostering public-private partnerships;

+- developing financial systems enabling mobilisation of resources conducive to ensuring better equity; and - developing, as a priority, schemes aimed at improving the quality of care in an urban environment and in outlying areas.

+110. Support shall be given chiefly as part of the sectoral approach, encouraging ownership by the ACP countries, institutional support, dialogue on all facets of health policy and trans-sectoral approach, involvement of all the players, priority to the extension and quality of basic services, co-ordination and complementarity with other donors.

-• increased investment in the generation of knowledge and support for institutional development will be encouraged at the national and regional levels.
+- access to essential medicines remains a priority; - targeting the support at the poorest sections of the population is a priority; and - increased investment in the generation of knowledge and support for institutional development will be encouraged at the national and regional levels.